The Charter of the French Language (Charte de la langue française) is a Quebec law that has rules about using French in the workplace.

 To get a job in the Quebec civil service, you must know French.
 Each department or agency decides the level of French needed for a job, and the level of French has to be approved by the Office québécois de la langue française (the “Office”).

 In general, written letters, memos and emails must be in French.
-But an individual citizen can ask the civil service to communicate with her in English.
-Also civil servants can use another language when writing to people, businesses and governments outside Quebec.
+But, when so permitted, an individual citizen can ask the civil service to communicate with them in English.

 Work Tools, Work Documents, Information Technology

 Work tools and work documents, including software installed on computers, must be in French.